Scalability vs. Utility: Do We Have to Sacrifice One for the Other in Data Importance Quantification?: Empirical Studies

-In this section, we first compare the runtime of our algorithm with the existing works on various dataset.
-Then, we compare the usefulness of the data values produced by different algorithms based on various applications, including mislabeled data detection, watermark removal, data summarization, active data acquisition, and domain adaptation.
-We will leave the detailed experimental setting, such as model architecture and hyperparamters of training processes, to the appendix.
+Here we conduct a thorough empirical study on a range of real-world ML applications with different datasets to investigate the performance comparison between (a) leave-one-out--based method and Shapley-based method, and (b) exact Shapley-based method and Shapley over $K$NN surrogates.
+We first compare the runtime for different data importance quantification methods, followed by the data importance predictive power comparison, which is demonstrated on applications including mislabeled data detection, watermark removal, data summarization, active data acquisition, and domain adaptation.
+Due to the space limit, we leave the detailed experimental settings to appendix.